 This particular tutorial is quite easy.
 We did not take the rope or bead method.
 I didn't even use screws or nails, and I only used two boards on the back.

 Basically all you need to do is buy a nice plastic boot tray.
 Maybe you already have one.

 This one does the job, but it's not that pretty, and, although it has a little raised pattern, let's face it, the shoes still sit in the mess.

 So we found 14 feet wood pieces about 1.5 inches by 1/4 inch and cut them down to fit the tray.
-They also sold also smaller width pieces about 1/2 inch in size but I thought they looked too small.
-Two more pieces were cut to add the bottom to hold it all together.
+They also sold smaller width pieces about 1/2 inch in size but I thought they looked too small.
+Two more pieces were cut to add to the bottom to hold it all together.

 As I mentioned before, I did not use nails or screws.
 I simply used strong wood glue.
 Now, here's a mistake I did make.
 I should have put the glue on the individual slats, not the crosspiece.
 Why?
 Because the glue will show in between the slats.
 It's not really noticeable but I'd do it differently next time.